 WWE hired on a handful of backstage producers recently including Shane Hurricane Helms.
-This hiring surprised some people most because WWE had tried for long time to secure his services.
+This hiring surprised some people most because WWE had tried for a long time to secure his services.
 Now he is filling a role as backstage producer which means the few indie wrestling dates he has on the schedule could be his last.

 While speaking to The Mirror, Hurricane Helms relayed how hard it is for him to hang up his boots and take a position as a backstage element to WWE’s programming.
 Helms could be a vital part of WWE’s backstage culture, but it is still never easy to give up a profession he worked in throughout his entire life.